 Get more information on our services and departments:

 As students prepare to go “Back to School,” the UTMB Department of Pediatrics is holding its annual school supplies drive for disadvantaged GISD students and UTMB pediatric patients.
-The department will be collecting supplies from now through Friday, August 23.
-Donated items can be dropped off at the Department of Pediatrics administrative offices, Room 3.300, Research Building 6 (formerly Children’s Hospital) or sent via mail.
+The department will be collecting supplies from now through Friday, August 22.
+Donated items can be dropped off at the Department of Pediatrics administrative offices, Room 3.300, Research Building 6 (formerly Children’s Hospital), left at the UTMB John Sealy Hospital front desk, or sent via campus mail to route 0351.
 For a supplies wish list visit the UTMB Pediatrics Facebook page.
-Contact Tayna Vazquez via email at firstname.lastname@example.org or call 409.772.5270 with questions. [get additional details]
+Contact Tayna Vazquez via email at firstname.lastname@example.org or call (409) 772-5270 with questions.